emmamaddock/DNA-sequencing/README.md

    * exits the program

-A full report and in-depth description of theory, development, testing, and use can be found in the repository as "report.docx".
+A full report and in-depth description of theory, development, testing, and use can be found in the repository as "Project-Report-Deliverable-3.docx".